New hospital director returns to city after nearly 30 years away in the Middle East

 Liz Ambler has taken on the role at the St Mary’s Hospital-based Practice Plus Group and said she was delighted to come home after spending over 30 years working abroad.

-She said her experience working in healthcare abroad was enlightening and she particularly enjoyed her time in the Middle East, with the hospitals being ‘really well equipped and really well staffed’.
+She said her experience working in healthcare abroad was enlightening with the hospitals being ‘really well equipped and really well staffed’.

-She told The News: ‘You get a really good time to do nursing.
+She said: ‘You get a really good time to do nursing.
 You get time to spend with your patients, which isn't always the case, unfortunately.

 NOW READ: Mental health advocate and TikToker India Walker-Flynn died in care at Elmleigh Hospital, inquest hears